msk-access/access_data_analysis/python/run_create_report/README.md

 - `copy_facet_dir` _Path, optional_ - "Directory path where the facet maf file should be copied.".
 - `template_days` _bool, optional_ - "If the `--repo` option is specified and if this is set to True then we will use the template_days RMarkdown file as the template".
 - `markdown` _bool, optional_ - "If given, the create_report.R will be run with `-md` flag to generate markdown".
+- `force` _bool, optional_ - "If this is set to True then we will not stop if an error is encountered in a given sample but keep on running for the next sample".

 **Usage**

+- Using Generate Markdown, copy facet maf file, use template_days RMarkdown and force flag

 ```bash
 > python python/run_create_report/run_create_report.py \